Build Better, Faster: How Agile Nearshore Staff Augmentation Transforms Software Development

 Here's the deal:

-According to recent data, hiring a senior developer in the US costs companies $120,000-$180,000 per year (plus benefits, office space, equipment, and recruitment costs).
+Hiring a senior developer in the US typically runs $120,000-$180,000 per year in salary alone — before benefits, office space, equipment, and recruitment costs.

 That's a lot of money.